What Is Our General Intent?

 In this Training the Webster-Doyles will present a critical insight that the basis for war originates from the human race's need for it's continued existence on the psychological identification with primitive divisive ethnocentric ideological ways of living that by their very divisive nature create conflict – that this need creates a biological compulsion that defends against any apparent threat to this perceived need – real or supposed.

 Are Children's Brains Being Biologically Programmed for Violence – From the Playground to the Battlefield?

 Using a specially designed Martial Arts for Peace Child Safe Program called S.O.S. – Self Options Self-defense — an age appropriate, developmentally sound, non-lethal integrated system of physical and mental martial arts self-defense skills – young people can develop an overall confidence to cope successfully with being bullied.
-This unique internationally acclaimed, award-winning program is a combination of compassionate self-protection skills, character development, conflict education, and living skills.
-All these seemingly separate parts do make up a whole system of “self-defense” so young people can “succeed” in society in an intelligent and humane way.

 "Mark, a severe ADHD kid who used to throw temper tantrums at the least provocation, now tries to resolve conflict with words.
 According to his mom, we have made more progress with him in three months than his psychologist has made in three years."

 - Gary Ritterhaus, Educator speaking about the Character for Kids – Life Skills Program